Staff + Board

 Sarah Thomas is a dedicated Northside resident and business owner.
-Her passions converge at an intersection of urban density, historic preservation and the idea that thoughtful development bolsters great communities.
+Her passions meet at an intersection of urban density, historic preservation and the idea that thoughtful development bolsters great communities.
 When Sarah isn’t working for NEST she is running Grey Rock Development with her partner, Chris, and serving on the board of the Northside Business Association.
 You can often find her walking her dog through Northside’s historic alleys or listening to Sunday bluegrass at The Comet.
 She hopes to use her position with NEST to help further Northside as a thriving neighborhood that welcomes others to discover the same sense of community she has found.

 Board of Directors: Executive Committee

-Bob Carbon –Vice President
+Bob Carbon – NEST President

 Tom Jackson – Treasurer